-Flying into Leticia, Colombia I watched in awe the sea of green trees below me seem to go on forever.
-We hired a local to take us by boat 2 hours up the Amazon river to an untouched portion of the rainforest far from town.
-I traveled during the rainy season which gave my Amazon experience the added bonus of canoeing through the rainforest canopy.
+Flying into Leticia, Colombia I watched in awe as the sea of green trees below me seem to go on forever.
+We hired a local to take us by boat for 2 hours up the Amazon River to an untouched portion of the rainforest far from town.
+I travelled during the rainy season which gave my Amazon experience the added bonus of canoeing through the rainforest canopy.

 Check out Geena’s blog at Bartender Abroad

 Don’t miss this awesome 10-day Itinerary for Peru!

 South America Bucket List – Peru

 So many other travellers warned me that Machu Picchu was “too touristy” and too busy with people.
 While all of these warnings may have lowered my expectations, upon arriving I was actually blown away by just how extraordinary Machu Picchu was.

 Machu Picchu is one of the best places to visit in South America!

 Yes, there were many tourists there but that didn’t make the incredible feat of building a village on the side of a mountain out of stone any less incredible.
 The workmanship of the Incas is astounding and to this date, Machu Picchu is still one of the most magnificent things I’ve ever seen!